The film takes the viewer on a journey around places with which the poet had a connection. It was commissioned on Yeats' 100th anniversary.

 It was the first Irish film by cinematographer and director Patrick Carey, who was renowned for his beautiful landscape films.
 An ambitious work, Carey uses direct quotations from Yeats’ writing to illustrate the countryside the poet knew so well.

-Made for the Department of Foreign Affairs it won many awards including the Golden Bear in Berlin, and awards also in Chicago, Barcelona, Santa Barbara, before finally gaining an Academy Award nomination in 1965.
+Made for the Department of Foreign Affairs, it won many awards, including the Golden Bear in Berlin, as well as awards in Chicago, Barcelona, and Santa Barbara, before finally earning an Academy Award nomination in 1965.

 You can see more from The Department of Foreign Affairs Collection here.

-"Yeats Country" is published here with thanks to the Irish Film Institute (IFI), which IrishCentral have partnered up with to bring you a taste of what their remarkable collection entails.
+"Yeats Country" is published here with thanks to the Irish Film Institute (IFI), with which IrishCentral has partnered up to bring you a taste of what their remarkable collection entails.

 To watch more gems from Ireland’s past, visit the IFI Player, a virtual viewing room from the Irish Film Institute, giving audiences across the globe free instant access to Irish heritage preserved in the IFI Irish Film Archive.
-Irish Culture from the last 100 years is reflected through documentaries, animation, adverts, amateur footage, feature film and much more.
+Irish culture over the last 100 years is reflected in documentaries, animation, adverts, amateur footage, feature films, and much more.
 Or download the IFI Player Apps for free on iPhone, Android, Apple TV, Amazon Fire TV, and Roku.

-IrishCentral has partnered up with the IFI to bring you a taste of what their remarkable collection entails.
+IrishCentral has partnered with the IFI to bring you a taste of their remarkable collection.
 You can find all IrishCentral articles and videos from the IFI here.